Nomad1/touchmouse/README.md

 TouchMouse
 ==========

 TouchMouse is a DLL loader designed to patch old games (mostly Arcanum and Fallout 2) to work with Windows 8 touchscreen and stylus devices.
-Also in WM preprocesssing mode it emulates right click with two-finger gesture and customizable hotkey with 3-finger tap (hardcoded to ESC at this stage).
+Also in WM preprocesssing mode it emulates right click with two-finger gesture or stylus button and customizable hotkey with 3-finger tap (hardcoded to ESC at this stage).

 Usage